CraftedQuery/cg_bot/DATABASE_LAYOUT.md

 Configs are created lazily with defaults (colors, prompts, model settings, widget options) the first time an agent is requested.

+### Tenant/agent naming gotchas

+Tenant and agent values are used directly as directory/file names (for configs, uploads, and vector stores).
+Avoid:

+- Trailing spaces (problematic on Windows paths)
+- Characters your filesystem forbids (for example `:` on Windows)
+- Extremely long tenant/agent names that may exceed path-length limits

 ## Vector stores

 - **Directory**: `${RAG_CHATBOT_HOME:-.}/vector_store/`